-Laurence and Dawn Moister Memorial Scholarship.
-Established by the employees of Union College in memory of Laurence Moister, the college printer, and his wife, Dawn.
+College in memory of Laurence Moister, the college printer, and his wife, Dawn.
 Preference to a student from Schoharie County who has completed his/her freshman year and has demonstrated outstanding humanitarian qualities and a willingness to help and serve others.

 W. Dennis Moran (1964) Scholarship.
-Created by W. Dennis Moran '64.
+Created by W. Dennis Moran, Class of 1964.